uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/rng/mkl-rng-sobol.rst

             Valid ``sycl::queue`` object, calls of the :ref:`oneapi::mkl::rng::generate()<onemkl_rng_generate>` routine submits kernels in this queue to obtain random numbers from a given engine.

         direction_numbers
             If you want to generate quasi-random vectors of greater dimension or obtain another sequence, you can register a set of your own direction_numbers.
-The number of dimmensions corresponds to direction_numbers.size() / 32.
+The number of dimensions corresponds to direction_numbers.size() / 32.

     .. _`sobol(const sobol& other)`: